-3701-62-08- The rule sets forth the requirement that physicians, CNPs, CNSs, or health care facilities that are unwilling or unable to comply with a person's DNR, to not interfere with the transfer of the person to a provider who will follow the DNR protocol.
-The rule is being revised to include physician's assistants.
+3701-62-08- The rule sets forth the requirement that physicians, CNPs, CNSs, or health care facilities that are unwilling or unable to comply with a person's DNR, to not interfere with the transfer of the person to a provider who will follow the DNR Protocol.
+The rule is being revised to replace the references to CNPs and CNSs to APRNs.